LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** "./inputs"

-**Description:** Specify location containing input files like infrastructure and weather.
+**Description:** Specify location containing input files like infrastructure, weather, and more.
 Can be an absolute path, or relative path from the root folder.

 **Notes on acquisition:** N/A